Holy Himalaya Eco Trek

 9 hours

-From Tseram, we ascend briefly to reach the start of the Yalung Glacier.
-This beautiful walk takes us through a valley path with stunning views of several Himalayan peaks.
-We pass the small settlement of Lapsang before arriving at Ramche, situated on a wide plain.
-Ramche is a breathtaking place, renowned for its incredible night skies and brilliant stars.
-The journey offers an unforgettable experience, combining the serenity of the valley, the majesty of the peaks, and the celestial beauty of the clear night sky, making Ramche a perfect destination for nature and stargazing enthusiasts alike.
+From Tseram, we make a short ascent that brings us to the beginning of the Yalung Glacier.
+This fabulous walk follows the valley with great views of several Himalayan peaks.
+We pass the small settlement of Lapsang and arrive at Ramche, which is on a wide plain.
+The famous place of Ramche is really fantastic, with its magnificent night skies and sparkling stars.
+It offers an unforgettable journey through the serenity of the valley, majesty of the peaks, and celestial beauty of the clear night sky, thus making Ramche a perfect destination for both nature and stargazing enthusiasts.

 7